Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Theory

-In the context of alchemical free energy simulations, another approach consists in allowing changes of $\lambda$ for a given configuration with the hope that the orthogonal free energy barriers are lower for certain values of $\lambda$.
-Thus, allowing these changes enables easier barrier crossing.
-Hamiltonian replica exchange methods, in which these changes are made through Monte-Carlo moves in an extended phase-space, fall under this category.
-By making the alchemical variable dynamical, $\lambda-$dynamics based methods also fall naturally under this category.
+In the context of alchemical free energy simulations, another approach consists of performing changes in $\lambda$ for a given configuration with the hope that the orthogonal free energy barriers are lower for certain values of $\lambda$, and therefore that these $\lambda$ changes accelerate barrier crossing.
+Hamiltonian replica exchange methods, in which these changes are made through Monte-Carlo moves in an extended phase space, fall under this category.
+By making the alchemical variable dynamical, $\lambda-$dynamics-based methods also fall naturally under this category.
 This is extensively discussed in reference\cite{hahn2020overcoming}.
-A key difference between these two family of methods lies in the intrinsic dependence of the first one to a predetermined $\lambda$-space discretization and to a trial exchange rate, when no such choice has to be made in the second one.
-Nevertheless, this is replaced by the need to choose the parameters driving the dynamics in $\lambda$ in the second one, as described earlier.
-Besides, $\lambda$-dynamics based methods enable (small) local relaxation of the alchemical parameter, following the local gradient of the potential with respect to $\lambda$ that may ease up sampling in general and which do not rely on some Metropolis Monte-Carlo criterion to be accepted.
+A key difference between these two families of methods lies in the intrinsic dependence of the former to a predetermined $\lambda$-space discretization and to a trial exchange rate when no such choice has to be made in the latter.
+Nevertheless, this is replaced by the need to choose the parameters driving the dynamics of $\lambda$ in the latter, as discussed above.
+Furthermore, $\lambda$-dynamics-based methods allow for local relaxation of the alchemical parameter following the local gradient of the potential with respect to $\lambda$ without the condition of accepting a Metropolis criterion, which we expect to facilitate sampling.